background

 Deferred Revenue

-If revenue is “deferred,” the customer has paid upfront for a product or service that has yet to be delivered by the company.
+Deferred revenue—or “unearned revenue”—arises if a customer pays upfront for a product or service that has not yet been delivered by the company.

-Under accrual accounting, the timing of revenue recognition and when revenue is considered “earned” is contingent on when the product/service is delivered to the customer.
+Under accrual accounting, the timing of revenue recognition and when revenue is considered “earned” depends on when the product or service is delivered to the customer.

 Therefore, if a company collects payments for products or services not actually delivered, the payment received cannot yet be counted as revenue.

-During the time lag between the date of initial payment and delivery of the product/service to the customer, the payment is instead recorded on the balance sheet as “deferred revenue” — which represents the cash collected prior to the customer receiving the products/services.
+During the time lag between the date of initial payment and delivery of the product or service to the customer, the payment is instead recorded on the balance sheet as “Deferred Revenue”.

 Common Examples